ambewas/react-introduction/step_2/chapter_2.md

 What we're doing in this case, is telling the map a couple of things:

 - give each item in the array you're mapping over a name.
 Here we're simply calling it `item`.
-- call the second parameter (the index of the current item we're looking at) a name.
+- give the second parameter (the index of the current item we're looking at) a name.
 We called it `i`
 - then return a `<MusicSummaryItem>` component, with some props based on the current item we're looking at.
 For example: use the title of the current item.

 ### Keys